7 days from £4070pp plus international flights.

 Obviously the range of islands you can see is more limited on such a trip, but the experience is still very rich and rewarding, and some people (especially those with bad sea legs!) will much prefer it.
 Of course you still have to get from island to island, and there are day boat trips too, so there is still quite a lot of time on the water, but then the sea is half the joy of a Galapagos Islands trip.
 You will also spend time exploring on foot, by bike and kayak, all led by an experienced naturalist guide.

-We have based this price on using comfortable tourist class hotels.
-It is possible to extend this trip with a stay in San Cristobal, a great place to see sea lions and frigate birds.
-The group trip operates with a minimum of 2 people and there are departures each Wednesday and Sunday.
-We also offer private departures departing daily.
+We have based this price on using comfortable tourist class properties, but as it's a tailor made holiday we can chop and change the accommodation to suit you.
+It is also possible to extend this trip with a stay in San Cristobal, a great place to see sea lions and frigate birds.

 Catch the early morning speedboat to Isabela and check into your hotel.
 You'll head out to the Tintoreras islands, almost a Galapagos in miniature with almost all of the Galapagos' wildlife found here.
 You can expect to see sea lions, white tipped sharks, penguins, pelicans, turtles and blue-footed boobies.
 You'll have time for snorkelling.
-In the afternoon you'll walk to the tortoise breeding centre, which plays an important part in the conservation of these wonderful creatures.
+In the afternoon you'll walk to the tortoise breeding centre near your hotel, which plays an important part in the conservation of these wonderful creatures.
 Breakfast, lunch, dinner

-Board the speedboat to Santa Cruz this morning, arriving to a delicious breakfast by the docks.
-Today there are opportunities for a range of sports including mountain biking and kayaking.
-You'll have time to spot sharks, rays and sea birds, before enjoying lunch and going back to Puerto Ayora.
+Board the speedboat to Santa Cruz this morning, arriving to a delicious breakfast by the harbour.
+From here you are driven to a hilltop where you swap 4 wheels for 2 as you glide back down to the Garrapatero Beach on a mountain bike, passing farms and stopping to take in the views on the way.
+At the beach you can go kayaking in the bay perhaps spotting sharks, rays and sea birds, before enjoying lunch (at own expense) and going back to Puerto Ayora.
 Here you can shop for souvenirs or, time permitting, walk along the 3km boardwalk to Tortuga Bay, where you can swim and snorkel.
-Tonight you'll stay in a comfortable hotel in Puerto Ayora.
-Breakfast, lunch, dinner
+Tonight you'll stay in a tented camp in the highlands, a restful setting after an actiona-packed day.
+Breakfast, dinner

-This morning you'll visit the Charles Darwin Research Centre before travelling back to Baltra where you catch a flight back to the mainland.
-However, of you want to treat yourself to a longer stay in the Galapagos, there's plenty to see and do and we can book you as many extra nights as you'd like.
+This morning you'll visit the twin craters of Los Gemelos, which were once subterranean magma chambers and now offer the chance for some hiking.
+The craters have been enveloped by the jungle and are an impressive sight to behold.
+After the visit you travel back to Baltra where you catch a flight back to the mainland.
+However, if you want to treat yourself to a longer stay in the Galapagos, there's plenty to see and do and we can book you as many extra nights as you'd like.
 Breakfast.

 Accommodation on twin share basis; meals as specified; shared speedboat transfers between islands; private local naturalist guide